 Importantly we also have the encouragement and backing of the train operator, London Northwestern Railway, and we are building a good relationship with the owner of the building, Network Rail, with a view to taking on a long-term lease.

 The building is these days just a bricked-up shell with no internal partitions.
 The interior was largely destroyed by fire in the 1970s and all three chimneys have been removed.
-Fortunately, however, the structure is sound, watertight and has recently been cleared of asbestos by Network Rail.
-Some minor repairs are necessary to the roof.
+Fortunately, however, the structure is sound, largely watertight, has been cleared of asbestos and received a new roof thanks to Network Rail.

 Our exciting plans will see us restore many of the original features of the building externally such as the wooden double doors on both the car park and the platform side, sash windows and the distinctive ‘three chimneys’.
 Our aim is to restore as much of the building, externally, to its former glory – in sympathy and harmony with the original design.
-In places we will have to leave a door or window aperture totally or partially bricked up to allow for the adaptation of the interior for its 21st-century use but this, in part, will help tell the story of the building.
-We will also take advice on how to make the restored building as energy-efficient as possible, such as by installing rooflights to bring in more natural light.
+In places we will have to leave a door or window aperture bricked up, or install a ‘dummy’ window or door, to allow for the adaptation of the interior for its 21st-century use but this, in part, will help tell the story of the building.
+We will also take advice on how to make the restored building as energy-efficient as possible.

 The core of the project will be a heritage-themed tearoom, this will provide the income stream necessary to sustain the building in the long term.